ankitOneNineNineNine/rss-feed/README.md

 This project uses Guardian API.
 Read the Docs: https://open-platform.theguardian.com/documentation/ This project fetches feed from newspapers and the respective sections using the API.
 One example of such is Guardian API.
-Currently only Guardian API is supported The json feed is converted to RSS XML
+Currently only Guardian API is supported The json feed is converted to RSS XML.

 # Prerequisite